amosyu2000/cyclops/docs/SRS/SRS.md

 ### 2.1.
 Project Purpose
 The purpose of this project is to create a system that helps cyclists to have a more secured experience especially on roads without bike lanes.

-Cyclops Ride Assist (CRA) is going to be an all-in-one, easily mountable, and quick to setup system that adds modern car safety features onto a bike, such as blind spot detection and crash detection.
-The system will also have a built in headlamp that will illuminate during night time, not just for the cyclist to see but also for cars around to realize the bike.
+Cyclops Ride Assist(CRA) will be an easily mountable, and quick to set up system that adds modern car safety features onto any bike.
+These features include rear vehicle detection and alert, a continuous loop of the last 60 seconds of camera, accelerometer, and Lidar data, and crash identification and response.
+CRA is aimed at cyclists of all levels that frequently traverse road and gravel terrains.
+CRA is not designed to be used on extreme terrain such as downhill mountain biking.

 ### 2.2.
 Project Scope
 CRA is going to be a bike assist system with convenient mounting, accurate crash detection, video buffering and saving, reliable blindspot monitoring and a user controlled headlamp that helps cyclist to have peace of mind while riding on the road.
 Although CRA is primarily targeted towards road cyclists, it will able be useful for cyclists who ride on mountains or trails.
 ### 2.3.
 Behaviour Overview